shivani1494/urlcrawler/README.md

 A user may wish to crawl all internal pages of a domain or to any given depth_n.
 So we'd have to come with an approach that allows to keep track of levels & identify such dependencies in current internal page to previously visited internal pages or unvisited internal page while traversing each page-- How do we track all internal links/dependencies and store the state of the system?
 Thinking of this entire system as a graphs elegantly maps the ancestor-descendant dependencies with directed edges.
 In fact, a graph without any cycles is a tree, so we can think of this as a tree since we should not create any cycles.

 Let’s think of every url-path as a node and every sub-internal-url-path as a child/successor node.
 There is a directed edge from parent-internal path to child sub-internal-path.
-If there are two distinct url-paths that refer to the same HTML content, then we should skip traversing the duplicate to avoid cycles in the graph.
+If there are two distinct url-paths that refer to the same ResponseBody content, then we should skip traversing the duplicate to avoid cycles in the graph.

 + **Algorithm**